charlievieth/fcache/README.md

 # fcache

-fcache is a simple and fast SQLite based filesystem cache that is designed for CLIs and other tools that need to temporarily cache and retrieve data.
+fcache is a simple and fast SQLite based cache that is designed for CLIs and other tools that need to temporarily cache and retrieve data.